hashicorp/terraform-provider-kubernetes-alpha/README.md

   * This provider does not support [discrete credentials](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/issues/4) yet.
 We currently only support [file based configuration](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) from a given or default file location.
 * [Go](https://golang.org/doc/install) version 1.14.x

-## Usage Examples
+## Getting Started

+Start by downloading a copy of our latest build from the [releases page](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/releases).
+You'll need to unzip the release download and copy the binary into your [Terraform plugins folder](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) in order for Terraform to discover it.

-You can find the following examples and more in [our examples folder](examples/).
-Don't forget to run `terraform init` in the TF configuration directory to allow Terraform to detect the provider binary.
+Once you have the plugin installed, you can find the following examples and more in [our examples folder](examples/).
+Don't forget to run `terraform init` in your Terraform configuration directory to allow Terraform to detect the provider plugin.

 ### Create a Kubernetes ConfigMap
 ```hcl